Peter H. Kostmayer: Congress

 Following the retirement of U.S. Rep. Edward Biester in 1976, Kostmayer ran against State Representative John S. Renninger for the open seat in Pennsylvania's 8th congressional district.
 With Jimmy Carter winning Pennsylvania in the 1976 election, Kostmayer won by a 1,312 vote margin.
 He won re-election in 1978 against G. Roger Bowers with 61% of the vote.
 He lost in 1980 with Ronald Reagan sweeping to victory, Republican James Coyne narrowly defeated Kostmayer.

 Kostmayer won back the seat in a 1982 rematch by 2,300 votes.
 Kostmayer won re-election in 1984 over David Christian by fewer than 4,000 votes.
 He then enjoyed victories in 1986 over David Christian again by a much larger margin and in 1988 over PA Republican State Senator Edward Howard and then again in 1990 over Bucks County Clerk of Courts, Audrey Zettick.
 In 1992, Kostmayer faced State Senator James C. Greenwood, who had been a legislative aide to Kostmayer's first opponent, John Renninger.
 Greenwood defeated Kostmayer with almost 52% of the vote.

 Later career

 Kostmayer became the Administrator, Region III (Philadelphia) of the Environmental Protection Agency from 1994 to 1995.
 Later, he served as the President of Zero Population Growth.
 He entered the race for Pennsylvania State Senate in 2002 against incumbent Senator Tommy Tomlinson.
 Kostmayer was defeated, taking 47% in the general election.

-Kostmayer is the retired CEO of the Citizens Committee for New York City and lives in Clinton Hill, Brooklyn.
+Kostmayer is a former CEO of the Citizens Committee for New York City.

 Personal life

 In 1982, Kostmayer married Pamela Jones Rosenberg, a businesswoman with two children from her previous marriage.
 They divorced in 1991.

+In 2004, Kostmayer began dating Douglas Hirn, a tax attorney and 30 years his junior.
+They married in 2021 and moved from Manhattan's West Village neighborhood to Brooklyn, and then to a three-bedroom condo in the Two Bridges neighborhood on the East Side of Manhattan.